Learn how to smoke a turkey in a vertical smoker. This makes the most delicious, juicy turkey you’ve ever had!!

 - I love using this non-stick bakeware for all of my cooking.

 An important thing to note is that you don’t always need an electric smoker or oven roasting pan to make the best turkey.
-This thanksgiving turkey makes the perfect holiday meal!
+This Thanksgiving turkey makes the perfect holiday meal without the traditional roaster!

-If you found this how to smoke a turkey post helpful, please give it a five star review and help me share it on Facebook and Pinterest!
+If you love this smoked turkey recipe, please give it a five star review and help me share it on Facebook and Pinterest!

 How to Smoke a Turkey